 This is a query only command that returns the number of points that were returned by the previous CURVe? command.
-The number of points is the greater of the absolute value of (DATa:STOP - DATa:STARt) +1, or the record length of the source waveform specified by the DATa:SOUrce command.
+The number of points returned is the lesser of the absolute value of (DATa:STOP - DATa:STARt) +1, or the record length of the source waveform specified by the DATa:SOUrce command.